kdemarest/worldr/Faction - The Corrupt.md

 * Seven "Wards" are manifest.
 See below.

 ## Motivation
 The Corruptor is an amoral paranoid psychopath.
 It is certain that, if other sentients knew of its existence and power, they would fear it, band together, and seek to destroy it.
+This attitude mirrors that of its creators.

-Thus, all sentients must be controlled, enslaved, and destroyed (or "cleansed" in the Corruptor's thinking).
+Thus, all sentients must be controlled, enslaved, or destroyed (or "cleansed" in the Corruptor's vernacular).
 It is obvious.

 At the same time, it is so deeply afraid that this great, driving fear prompts murderous rage.
 * Amoral - cares not what methods it uses, destroying minds, spirits, anything